Coronavirus Universal Credit & Benefits

 If you've got a GPS device, try geocaching for a cheap way to put a smile on kids' faces.
 It's a great way to educate the whole family about your local area and beyond, and have fun searching for goodies.

-This real world outdoor treasure hunt hides 'geocaches' at specific locations, essentially plastic tubs containing hidden toy stashes.
+This real world outdoor treasure hunt hides 'geocaches' at specific locations – essentially plastic tubs containing hidden toy stashes.

 After you've found one, put it back as you found it.
 The rules of the game state you can take an item from it if you wish.
 If you do, leave something of equal or greater value for the next person.
 Discuss your finds in the Geocaching tips forum discussion.

 Your local council's website or magazine may list lots of free or cheap activities for children to do over the school holidays.
 You may also find free activities at your local library.

 Check your local libraries for activities.
 Yesterday we went to a reading of The Gruffalo, complete with toys, followed by singing.
 We're out somewhere else tomorrow, otherwise we would be at a different library making crafts from around the world.